 People who already suffer from a vision condition are more susceptible to computer vision syndrome.
 Please do not strain your eyes to read rather than use your reading glasses.

-Make sure your seat position and posture is correct.
+Make sure your seat position and posture are correct.
 Viewing angle and distance of 15 to 20 degrees below eye level and 20 to 28 inches away are recommended.
-The idea is to avoid straining your eyes or neck to see the screen by positioning it at the perfect viewing location.

 About Wohl Optics Vision Care